reactioncommerce/reaction-component-library/docs/contributing.md

 # Contributing

+We're thrilled that you want to contribute to the Reaction Component Library!

+Before submitting your first contribution, please consult the [official guide on contributing to the Reaction code base] first.
+The sections below are currently specific to the Reaction Component Library and should be considered in addition to the official guide.

 # Signing your Commits

 Contributing to the Reaction Component Library requires signing your work by way of signed Git commits.